 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you could like to import.
-Choose the table you wish to import, and select the columns from the table to import by pressing the ">" button.
+In Choose Columns window, select a table and its columns you would like to import.
+Choose the table you wish to import and select the columns from the table to import by pressing the ">" button.
 (Here I choose table Customer as a sample.)
 You can add or remove columns at the right list "Columns in your query"

 You can set a filter for your query in this window.
 If you don't want to set any query, please click the "Next" button:

-After the setup is finished, MS Excel will ask you to choose a edit method for the records:
+After the setup is finished, MS Excel will ask you to choose an edit method for the records:

 Return Data to Microsoft Excel:

 This method will directly export the data to Excel, you can view and edit these records, but the data is static, modification will not be uploaded into QuickBooks.

 You can view the detailed connection properties by clicking "connection" button in Data menu:

 In the Workbook Connection Window, click "Properties" button to view detailed information:

 Now you can view the connection string and its SQL statement in the definition window: